thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 In summary, MongoDB and Cassandra serve different purposes and excel in different scenarios due to their distinct data models and architecture.
 MongoDB is a document database that is best for use cases requiring complex data structures and schema flexibility, while Cassandra is a wide column store optimized for scalability and performance across large, distributed datasets.

+## What does it mean to have purpose-built tables with possible duplicate data in Cassandra?

+When it comes to Cassandra, tables are frequently constructed with the queries that the application will execute in mind, as opposed to minimizing data redundancy.
+Each table is typically optimized to serve a specific type of query with all the necessary data included within the same partition.
+With that said, Cassandra may involve creating multiple, purpose-built tables that duplicate data in order to optimize data retrieval operations.
+This is fundamentally different from the relational database practice of normalization, which seeks to minimize redundancy and maintain data integrity by splitting data into multiple related tables that are then recombined using joins.

+- **Duplication for performance**: To ensure that each query can be satisfied by reading from a single table, without the need for joins or multiple reads from different tables, data is duplicated across these purpose-built tables.
+This means that the same piece of data might exist in several tables, each structured to answer a different query.
+- **Write amplification**: This approach leads to write amplification, where a single logical update may result in updates across multiple tables.
+While this increases write complexity, it benefits read performance because each query can be satisfied by a direct and efficient table scan.
+- **Denormalization by design**: Unlike normalization, which aims to reduce data redundancy and maintain data integrity, the duplication in Cassandra is intentional and does not aim to conform to the RDBMS normalization forms.
+Denormalization in Cassandra is a design choice to leverage the database's distributed nature and ensure linear scalability.

 ---

 [^1]: **Wide-column store databases**: Wide-column store databases are a type of NoSQL database that organizes data into tables, rows, and "dynamic" columns.
 Dynamic columns enable each row can have a different set of columns.
 Unlike traditional relational databases that structure data into fixed columns and rows, wide-column stores allow each row to have a unique or different set of columns. **Use Cases**: Ideal for handling large datasets with variable schema across many rows, such as time-series data, or for applications requiring high performance and scalability, like web analytics and real-time sensor data analysis.

 [^2]: **Dynamic schema**: The dynamic schema (or dynamic column) feature of MongoDB refers to its ability to allow the structure of documents (akin to rows in relational databases) to vary from one to another within the same collection.
 This means that documents in a single collection do not need to have the same set of fields or structure, allowing for the storage of data in a more flexible way compared to traditional relational databases that require the schema of a table to be defined and fixed before data can be inserted.
 This flexibility enables developers to evolve their data model without having to perform schema migrations or alter table structures as their applications develop and change.
 It's particularly useful for dealing with *heterogeneous data*, accommodating changes in data models, and rapidly developing applications where the data structure can evolve over time.

+[^3]: **Purpose-built tables with duplicate data for queries**: When we say Cassandra may involve creating multiple, purpose-built tables that duplicate data, we're describing a deliberate design strategy aimed at maximizing the efficiency of data retrieval operations.
+This is fundamentally different from the relational database practice of normalization, which seeks to minimize redundancy and maintain data integrity by splitting data into multiple related tables that are then recombined using joins.